StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 An early, experimental version of [StructuralCausalModels.jl](https://github.com/StatisticalRethinkingJulia/StructuralCausalModels.jl) is also included as a dependency in the StatisticalRethinking.jl package.
 In the meantime I will definitely keep my eyes on [Dagitty.jl](https://github.com/Shmuma/Dagitty.jl), [Omega.jl](https://github.com/zenna/Omega.jl) and [CausalInference.jl](https://github.com/mschauer/CausalInference.jl).
 In particular Dagitty.jl has very similar objectives as StructuralCausalModels.jl and over time might replace it in the StatisticalRethinkingJulia ecosystem.
 For now, StructuralCausalModels does provide ways to convert DAGs to Dagitty and ggm formats.

-The in v3 added introduced dependency [StatsModelComparisons.jl](https://github.com/StatisticalRethinkingJulia/StatsModelComparisons.jl) which provides PSIS and WAIC statistics for model selection is deprecated in v4.
+The in v3 added introduced dependency [StatsModelComparisons.jl](https://github.com/StatisticalRethinkingJulia/StatsModelComparisons.jl) which provides PSIS and WAIC statistics for model comparison is deprecated in v4.
 For PSIS and LOO ParetoSmooth.jl is now used and WAIC has been moved to StatisticalRethinking.jl

 Finally, for a good while I have been looking for a great statistics book using Julia as kind of an introductory text to StatisticalRethinking and I believe the first couple of chapters in an upcoming book [Statistics with Julia](https://statisticswithjulia.org/index.html) by Yoni Nazarathy and Hayden Klok are exactly that.